 In addition to her law degree, Faith earned a Master’s Degree in Business Administration (MBA).

 She is a member of the Oregon State Bar Association, the Oregon Trial Lawyers Association, the Jackson County Bar Association, and the American Association for Justice (AAJ).
 She is the Education Chair of the Anti-Human Trafficking Litigation Group of AAJ.
 She is also a member of the AAJ Nursing Home Litigation Group.
-She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar on the Executive Committee of the Products Liability Section, on the Trial Panel for the Disciplinary Committee, and as a member of the Practice and Procedure Committee.
+She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar on the Executive Committee of the Products Liability Section, as the Chair of Region 3 for the Disciplinary Committee, and as a immediate past Chair of the Practice and Procedure Committee.
 She has also authored an amicus brief for the Oregon Trial Lawyers Association filed with the Oregon Court of Appeals, successfully challenging a water-birthing center's attempt to force a baby who suffered birth trauma into arbitration.
 She also volunteers for the Oregon Juvenile Justice Project and is a board member of Mercy's Gate, a local non-profit that serves low income working households.